- Elementary & Early Childhood Ed.

 Program of Study:

 - INED 7782: Applied Linguistics for ESOL Teachers (3 hours) -- Principles of linguistic systems and their acquisition as they occur in first and second languages.
-Candidates will explore the relationship of oral and written language and become familiar with assessment techniques and devices for evaluation of the development of English as an additional language.
-Prerequisite: Completion of INED 7781.
+Candidates will explore the relationship of oral and written language and become familiar with assessment techniques and devices for evaluation of the development of English as an additional language. *Both INED 7781 and INED 7782 can be taken concurrently.

 - INED 7783: Methods & Materials for Teaching ESOL (3 hours) -- In this course, prospective ESOL teachers will develop skills in writing and adapting curricula, critiquing and selecting materials, and applying strategies for teaching reading, writing, speaking and listening to speakers of other languages.
-The course will also include assessment of linguistic proficiency and development.
-Prerequisites INED 7782
+The course will also include assessment of linguistic proficiency and development. *Prerequisites: INED 7781 and INED 7782.

 TOTAL 9 Credit Hours